mattermost/docs/source/about/licensing-and-subscription.rst

 System Admins will be alerted 60 days prior to license expiry via a banner in Mattermost.
 Select **Renew license now** to start the renewal process in the Customer Portal.
 You can also dismiss the banner and renew your license at a later date via **System Console > Edition and License**.

-Once you click **Renew license now**, you are taken to the renewal page in the Customer Portal, which lists your license information and account details.
-These are pre-populated based on the email address associated with your existing license subscription.
+Once you select **Renew license now**, you're taken to the renewal page in the Customer Portal, which lists your license information and account details.
+This is pre-populated based on the email address associated with your existing license subscription.

 **To process your license renewal**